 As for the #VanLife lifestyle, Bobby and Mary agree that it is about a lot more than what you’ll see when you search on social media.
 What you’ll see is romanticized views, a seemingly easy lifestyle and lots of exciting new places.

 And while #VanLife has all of those things, what it’s really about is new places, experiences, and people.
 It’s gritty, hard and rugged, but beautiful.

 Part of the van lifestyle for Bobby and Mary includes staying connected for work on the road.
 Mary has built her branding business so that she only does client work Wed-Fri, having the other days to explore and live the van lifestyle.
 This earns them enough to live for the most part, especially if they live frugally.

 But, before they hit the road and while they both worked full time, they also did the “beans and rice diet” for many months to build their savings.

 Hands down the thing that has surprised them the most is the people they meet along the way.
-Almost everyone we’ve met on the road has been the kindest people who want nothing more than to help and/or connect with another person.
+Almost everyone they’ve met on the road has been the kindest person who wants nothing more than to help and/or connect with another person.
 It really is a community.